xingchenwan/Casmopolitan/README.md

 ```

 ## Update 14 Aug 2022
 If you are interested in Bayesian optimization in discrete and/or mixed search spaces, we have a new work tackling this problem using probabilistic reparameterisation of the acquisition functions, allowing continuous optimization to be used even when the input space is discrete.
-Please check it out the paper [here](https://realworldml.github.io/files/cr/paper22.pdf) and code [here](https://github.com/facebookresearch/bo_pr)!
+Please check out the paper [here](https://realworldml.github.io/files/cr/paper22.pdf) and code [here](https://github.com/facebookresearch/bo_pr)!